-We have clients who give out their landline number on their business cards, and for sales but once a customer has been confirmed, they move them to their mobiles.
+We have clients who give out their landline number on their business card and for sales, but once a customer has been confirmed, they move them to their mobiles.
 It’s one option, and one that works very well for many.

 If you have a landline answered by a professional team, you automatically create a hierarchy.
 Now, we’re not saying you’re going to get lots of complaints, but on the odd occasion when someone does want to complain, this hierarchy can work to your advantage.
 Either the caller can be placated by an experienced customer service team, or they will feel their complaint has been escalated if they are eventually put through to you.